Mickey Edwards

 Marvin Henry "Mickey" Edwards (born July 12, 1937) is an American politician who was a Republican member of the U.S. House of Representatives, serving Oklahoma's 5th congressional district from 1977 to 1993.

 Edwards was a founding trustee of The Heritage Foundation and national chairman of the American Conservative Union.
 He taught at Harvard Kennedy School and Harvard Law School and was a regular commentator for NPR's All Things Considered.

+After leaving Congress, Edwards became a critic of the rightward turn in the Republican Party.
+He left the GOP in 2021, and has publicly supported Democratic presidential candidates in 2020 and 2024.

 Early life and career

 Edwards was born July 12, 1937, in Cleveland, Ohio.
 He earned a B.A. in Journalism from the University of Oklahoma in 1958 and a J.D. from Oklahoma City University School of Law in 1969, and was admitted to the Oklahoma bar in 1970.
 Edwards served as a reporter and editor at the Oklahoma City Times from 1958 to 1963, engaged in advertising and public relations from 1963 to 1968 and was a magazine editor from 1968 to 1973.
 From 1973 to 1974 he served as a legislative assistant for the Republican Steering Committee in Washington, D.C., and he was an instructor in law and journalism at Oklahoma City University in 1976.